How to Keep Your Car Battery From Dying in the Winter

 Some people believe that letting their cars idle for several minutes will do the trick, but this can actually backfire on you.
 Idling or taking short trips can potentially shorten your battery’s lifespan instead of prolonging it, as the battery doesn’t get enough time to recharge fully.

-A good rule of thumb is to take your car out for at least 10 km a couple of times each week.
+A good rule of thumb is to drive your car about 10 km or more a few times each week so the alternator has time to recharge the battery.

 If possible, try not to use all your accessories at once to prevent overloading your battery.
 If, for example, you need your wipers, headlights, and defrosters on, maybe you can turn the radio off for a while.